Ludwig Rubiner: Paris

-At the "Fleury" artists' colony which had been set up by the expatriate Dutch artist Otto van Rees, Rubiner had the opportunity to meet up with leading Paris-based artists such as ,Kees van Dongen, Blaise Cendrars and Otto Freundlich.
+At the "Fleury" artists' colony which had been set up by the expatriate Dutch artist Otto van Rees, Rubiner had the opportunity to meet up with leading Paris-based artists such as, Kees van Dongen, Blaise Cendrars and Otto Freundlich.
 He formed a particularly close friendship with Marc Chagall whose pictures were included in Herwarth Walden's first Autumn Exhibition of German Artists, held in Berlin at the Sturm Gallery in 1912.
 Of particular interest to scholars is the extensive correspondence that the two men sustained after they were both obliged to leave Paris, following the outbreak of war.
 Later, when Walden failed to pay for the paintings that Chagall had exhibited at his Berlin gallery, Rubiner intervened with Walden on Chagall's behalf.
 It is not entirely clear whether his intervention was successful.

 Rubiner spent time in Berlin during the early part of 1913: it is not possible to be sure in which of the two capitals he was living over the next couple of years.
 In May 1914 he sent a report on a "Neue Sezession" exhibition from Paris to Die Aktion.
 However, at the end of 1914 he started working for "Die Weißen Blätter" which at that stage was still based in Germany (published in Leipzig), and to which he contributed an essay entitled "Homer und Monte Christo".
 He also wrote the "pantomime" for the silent movie, "Der Aufstand" ("The Insurrection") which is included in Das Kinobuch the movie compilation produced by Kurt Pinthus."

 Rubiner was probably still resident in Paris during the summer of 1914 and, it is implied by some sources, during the first part of 1915.
 War broke out towards the end of July 1914, and in 1914 or 1915 Ludwig Rubiner, who made no secret of his passionate opposition to the war, and his wife emigrated voluntarily to Switzerland.
-Here he wrote for the Neue Zürcher Zeitung and also, during 1917/18, published "Zeit-Echo", a pacifist news magazine produced primarily for Switzerland's international community of exiles.
+There he wrote for the Neue Zürcher Zeitung and also, during 1917/18, published "Zeit-Echo", a pacifist news magazine produced primarily for Switzerland's international community of exiles.
 In addition to producing "Zeit-Echo", Ludwig Rubiner wrote most of it.